Mamrie Hart: You Deserve a Drink

 Each chapter will have its own recipe, so in an ideal world, when you are reading about that time I fell in love with the half-snake, half-man guy and ran off with him to work in the carnival for a summer, you will make the cotton candy martini to drink while you read.
 Side note: That isn't actually one of my stories.
 The half-snake, half-man guy was way too good for me.

 As to the style, she stated:

 My whole brand of humor is self-deprecation — about owning your flaws and saying 'Fuck you' to anyone who doesn't like it.
 Hopefully that feeling will come across in [this book].
 To where if you have a really embarrassing story, embrace it...
 Every story that I'll tell will lead up to why I am why I am.

 I've Got This Round: More Tales of Debauchery

 Hart's second book, I've Got This Round: More Tales of Debauchery, was released on February 6, 2018.
 She launched a U.S. tour for the release in February, 2018.

+Hart's newest book, All I Think About Is Food, is released on April 29 2025.

 Podcast

-Hart and Grace Helbig started a podcast, This Might Get Weird, following the cancellation of their YouTube talk show This Might Get... in October 2018.
+Hart and Grace Helbig started a podcast, This Might Get Weird, succeeding their YouTube talk show This Might Get... in October 2018.
 The pair have also begun broadcasting their podcast in video format on the original show's YouTube channel.
 The podcast consists of them discussing random stories from their daily life and pop culture nonsense.